Unicode01/Bit-Pit/README.md

   * Currently, only visual inspection is supported.
 You can view routing info by accessing `http://<IP>:<ListenPort+1>` in a browser.

 * The logs show many connection errors.
 Should I be concerned?
   * No need to worry.
-These are normal connection errors and can be safely ignored.
+It will automatically reconnect.
+However, if connection errors occur frequently, you may consider checking your network environment or firewall settings

 * If I have a routing structure like:
 ```